m00qek/nvim-contabs/README.md

 ### vim-airline

-by default this plugin changes the titles of tabs to the name of the tab working directory.
-If you want to disble thie feature add to your vimrc
+by default this plugin changes titles of tabs to the name of the working directory.
+If you want to disable this feature add to your vimrc

 ```
 let g:contabs#integrations#airline = 0